-By default, Derby using the Network Server listens on TCP/IP port number 1527.
+By default, the Derby Network Server listens on TCP/IP port number 1527.
 If you want to use a different port number, you can specify it on the command line when starting the Network Server.
-For example:

-'''

 java org.apache.derby.drda.NetworkServerControl start -p 1088

-'''

-- However, it is better to specify the port numbers by using any of the following methods - Change the startNetworkServer.bat or startNetworkServer.ksh scripts - Use the derby.drda.portNumber property in derby.properties
+- However, it is better to specify the port numbers by using any of the following methods: - Change the startNetworkServer.bat or startNetworkServer.ksh script - Use the derby.drda.portNumber property in derby.properties